huaminghuangtw/Evergreen-Notes/Permanent-Notes/rest, reset, relax, recharge.md

 			1. <u>Expected Reward</u>: Children were told they would receive a reward for drawing.
 			2. <u>Unexpected Reward</u>: Children received a reward after drawing, without prior notice.
 			3. <u>No Reward</u>: Children engaged in drawing without any mention of a reward.
-		* Two weeks later, researchers observed the children's free-choice drawing activity.
+		* Two weeks later, researchers observed the children’s free-choice drawing activity.
 The findings revealed that children in the **expected reward** group showed significantly less interest in drawing compared to the other groups.
 This suggests that the anticipation of a reward can undermine intrinsic motivation.
 		* This study underscores the importance of engaging in CALM activities for the sheer enjoyment they provide.
 Introducing external incentives can shift the focus from intrinsic satisfaction to extrinsic outcomes, potentially diminishing the original joy derived from the activity.
 	* Three strategies for escaping The Passion Paradox:
 		1. Keep play as play.